 Cape Verdi Country Report

 Cape Verde has one of the most stable political environments in Africa, exemplified by a peaceful change of government in March 2016 from the African Party for the Independence of Cape Verde (PAICV) to the Movement for Democracy (MpD).
 Prime Minister Ulisses Correia e Silva is focused on promoting the service sector, reducing taxes for small and medium-sized businesses, and cutting expenditure on costly infrastructure projects.
-Due to high public debt, dependency on tourism, and the pegging of the currency to the euro, the economy is vulnerable to external shocks.
+Due to high public debt, dependency on tourism, and the pegging of the currency to the euro, the economy is vulnerable to external shocks, although Silva announced an IMF assistance programme in May 2018 aimed at reducing debt levels.
 Cape Verde remains partly reliant on remittances from abroad.
-Violent crime, though low, is rising.
+Violent crime, although at relatively low levels, is rising.

-The government claims that Islamist militia, including Boko Haram and Al-Qaeda in the Islamic Maghreb, may be using Cape Verde for transit, refuge, recruitment, and training.
+The government has claimed that Islamist militant groups, including Boko Haram and Al-Qaeda in the Islamic Maghreb, may be using Cape Verde for transit, refuge, recruitment, and training.
 Cape Verde has a small Muslim community, mainly comprising foreigners of West African origin, and it remains highly unlikely that Islamist militants have done anything other than use Cape Verde for non-operational financing purposes.

 War risks are minimal.
-Cape Verde has strong institutions with no history of military takeovers and maintains peaceful relations with its neighbours.
+Cape Verde has strong institutions with good levels of training and no history of military takeovers, and maintains peaceful relations with its neighbours.
+Cape Verde announced in March 2018 it was working with Portugal to establish an improved joint naval presence around the archipelago.

-There are no significant ethnic, religious, or linguistic differences.
+There are no significant ethnic, religious, or linguistic differences in the islands.
 Social stability and unrest in Cape Verde generally revolve around labour issues, with sporadic demonstrations over job opportunities, unemployment benefits, and salary increases in line with the cost of living likely to continue.
 Youth unemployment in the main cities, as well as an increase in drug trafficking and consumption, has contributed to rising crime rates, particularly petty crime and gang violence that sometimes include murders, which can lead to growing unrest.

 Located in the Sahel Zone, Cape Verde enjoys a dry tropical climate.